sanchezbarry/sanchezbarry/README.md

 The save function makes use of local storage.

+## Tech
 The website was created using HTML, CSS, and JavaScript.
 For CSS, Bootstrap was used.

+## Difficulties Faced
+The API had some limitations as some of the methods I wanted to explore were on a paid tier.
+The background... dances.

+## What I would if I had more time
+I would improve the save function so that the user can save more than 1 drink.